 Starting March 1, 2021, the BeCERTAINN Net will be twice monthly on the first and last Tuesday of the month at 19:30 hours.

 Participate in the Net

-Anyone with a repeater capable GMRS radio is welcome and encouraged to check in to the weekly net.
+Anyone with a repeater capable GMRS radio is welcome and encouraged to check in to the net.
 We recommend that you first listen to a net, or at least to the first few checkins, to get a sense for the pattern.

 You will be asked to provide your callsign, name and neighborhood affiliation or location.
 It helps a lot to be able to say your callsign in "phonetics", using the ITU/NATO phonetic alphabet, available here and here.

 The BeCERTAINN net is a "directed net", meaning that you should not interrupt unless you are checking in or called upon by net control.
 If you wish to speak, say your full callsign and wait for net control to come back to you.
 Emergency and priority traffic may interrupt at any time by saying "emergency" or "priority" followed by your callsign.